 Minoxidil (Rogaine).
-Minoxidil is one of the most common and popular forms of medication for hair loss, particularly pattern baldness but also generally used in cases of alopecia areata.
-It is an over-the-counter drug that comes in either liquid or foam form and applied on the scalp, particularly on the bald patches to promote hair growth and stop further hair loss.
+Minoxidil is one of the most common and popular forms of medication for hair loss, particularly pattern baldness, but also generally used in cases of alopecia areata.
+It is an over-the-counter drug that comes in either liquid or foam form and is applied on the scalp, particularly on the bald patches, to promote hair growth and stop further hair loss.

 Minoxidil typically comes in 2% and 5% dosage.
 With the former, hair growth is not visible up until the fourth month (16 weeks) of use, but it could be faster with the 5% dosage.This is most effective especially if you haven't been bald for more than 5 years, your bald patches are less than 10cm across, and most of all, if the bald spots still have some tiny, fine hairs.
 Studies found that people who have used minoxidil have observed at least minimal to moderate hair growth.
 The new hair is typically downy soft, but with continued use, it will grow in thickness as the rest of the hair.

 Take note, however, that this is not a permanent cure.
 Once the medication is stopped, the follicles go back to what they were before treatment.
 Also, it doesn't work for all cases of pattern baldness - only about 35% of men have indicated noticeable growth.
 Doctors suggest that the use of the drug be stopped if there is no regrowth in one year.

 While the drug is generally safe for use, some possible side effects are mild irritation of the scalp, dryness and growth of hair on some parts of the body, especially the sides of the face and hands.
 In some cases, you might observe some increased hair loss around the first few days of use.
 If the hair fall continues after two weeks upon application of minoxidil, stop the treatment first and see a doctor.